-- 1 cup velveeta cubed
+- 1 cup velveeta (cubed)

-- 2 1/2 cups monterery jack cheese shredded
+- 2½ cups monterery jack cheese (shredded)

-- 1 tbsp cilantro fresh, chopped
+- 1 tablespoon cilantro (fresh, chopped)

-Heat the olive oil in a cast iron skillet, or oven safe skillet over medium-high heat.
+- Heat the olive oil in a cast iron skillet, or oven safe skillet over medium-high heat.
 Add the ground beef to the skillet, season it with the chili powder, and cook for about 5 minutes until no longer pink, breaking it up as you go along.

-Stir in the red onion and garlic and cook for 2 more minutes or until the onion softens and becomes translucent.
+- Stir in the red onion and garlic and cook for 2 more minutes or until the onion softens and becomes translucent.

+- Add the green chiles, jalapeno, fire roasted tomatoes and stir.
+Bring to a simmer, then turn down the heat to medium low.
 Add the evaporated milk and velveeta and cook for 2 more minutes or until the velveeta melts.
 Stir in 2 cups of the jack cheese and cook for another minute until it melts.

-Turn off the heat.
+- Turn off the heat.
 Sprinkle the remaining jack cheese over the top of the dip and place the skillet over the broiler for about 5 minutes or until browned and bubbly.
 Watch it so it doesn't burn.

-Garnish with fresh cilantro and serve with tortilla chips.
+- Garnish with fresh cilantro and serve with tortilla chips.

-Meatless option: Skip the beef, just saute the onion, garlic in the olive oil and then continue with the rest of the steps.
+- Meatless option: Skip the beef, just saute the onion, garlic in the olive oil and then continue with the rest of the steps.

-What is evaporated milk: Evaporated milk, also known as unsweetened condensed milk in some countries, is a canned milk product with about 60% of the water removed from fresh milk.
+- What is evaporated milk: Evaporated milk, also known as unsweetened condensed milk in some countries, is a canned milk product with about 60% of the water removed from fresh milk.
 It’s a dense, creamy, and ultra-concentrated milk.
 You can usually find it in the baking aisle at your local grocery store.

-Why use evaporated milk: It’s used in this dip to provide extra creaminess or body without the fat of real cream.
+- Why use evaporated milk: It’s used in this dip to provide extra creaminess or body without the fat of real cream.

-Why velveeta: I used velveeta because if you truly want a silky queso, velveeta is the way to go, however feel free to use any shredded cheese you prefer such as Monterey Jack, Cheddar, etc, anything that is a great melting cheese.
+- Why velveeta: I used velveeta because if you truly want a silky queso, velveeta is the way to go, however feel free to use any shredded cheese you prefer such as Monterey Jack, Cheddar, etc, anything that is a great melting cheese.

-I don’t have fire roasted tomatoes, can I use something else: Yes, of course.
+- I don’t have fire roasted tomatoes, can I use something else: Yes, of course.
 You can use regular canned diced tomatoes or just fresh tomatoes and chop them up yourself.
 I like the smoky flavor from the fire roasted tomatoes, which is why I chose it for this recipe.

-I can’t find canned green chiles, what else can I use: Keep in mind that canned green chiles are not really spicy at all, so one substitute could be roasted bell peppers.
+- I can’t find canned green chiles, what else can I use: Keep in mind that canned green chiles are not really spicy at all, so one substitute could be roasted bell peppers.

-Is this dip spicy: Yes, it is.
+- Is this dip spicy: Yes, it is.
 It’s spicy because I use a whole jalapeno pepper, and my jalapeno was quite big, so feel free to omit it or use as much or as little as you like.

 - What can I serve this dip with: I love to serve this with tortilla chips, carrots and celery sticks.
 However, any crispy crackers would also work.